SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - To change the font open putty --> appearence --> change and then save to make effect in superputty also.
 - What is the Linux file system structure ?
 - When putty stucks (or) unable to enter any command then open putty first load your session then go to connection and give 30 in seconds then go to session and save.
 Generally we have value 0 you need to give any value like 30 that means every 30 seconds connection will be alive, you can give maximum 300 seconds.
 - What is Inode ?
-For example we have a hard disk and inside the HD, we have some memory locations like a number, when you create file in HD, it will be saved in any of the memory location in HD, this file will point to memory location (A number) that is nothing but Inode.
+For example we have a hard disk and inside the HD we have some memory locations like numbers.
+When you create a file in HD, it will be saved in any of the memory locations (A number) in HD, this file will point to that memory location (A number) that is nothing but Inode.
 Inode is the representation of file or folder inside the memory, it is a number.
 How to get that number ? ls -li
 - What is Symlink and Hardlink ?
 Symlink will point to the actual file location not to the inode while Hardlink will point directly to the inode not to the actual file location.
 Symlink has its own Inode.
 - How to create a Symlink for a file ?
 First create a file hello and add content in it using cat command then create symlink 'ln -s /home/ec2-user/hello /tmp/hello-soft' you can give obsolute path or relative path.
 - How to create a Hardlink for a file ? 'ln /home/ec2-user/hello /tmp/hello-hard'
-- We use NGINX as frontend servers because it can handle heavy traffic, it is used as reverse proxy also.
+- We use NGINX as frontend servers because it can handle heavy traffic and it is used as reverse proxy also.
 IIS is only used for windows based applications.
-- We have 'winscp' for file transfer, it is a mini windows in linux server.
+- We have 'winscp' for file transfer.
+It is a mini windows in linux server.
 - Generally frontend servers called as HTTP servers on port 80.
 Hosts html and java based applications.
-- Backend is also HTTP servers but on port 8080.
+While Backend is also on HTTP servers but on port 8080.
 Hosts applications like tomcat, jboss, .net, python etc.
 - These frontend and backend servers will connect through API's
 - How to know your Public IP address given by your airtel subscription ?
 Just type 'What is my ip in google'
 - Every router has two sections Public and Private.
 Modem or router will provide private IPs to the internal systems like phone, laptop, refrigerator etc. using NAT.
 If you type 'ipconfig' in cmd you will get all details, IPv4 is my PrivateIP.
 IPv4 are exhausting and we are upgrading to IPv6 till then we can use IPv4.
 We have 2power32 IP addresses.
 If we allocate all these, we get problems.
 So they brought 'NAT' Network Address Translation.
 However latency will be slow that is nothing but time to respond will be somewhat slow.